sethdford/memory-bank/README.md

 ### 1. Configure Custom Instructions

-The easiest way to set up the necessary configuration files is using the provided install scripts.
+#### The easiest way to set up the necessary configuration files is using the provided install scripts.
+**Prerequisite: Install Git:** The installation script requires `git` to be installed and accessible in your system's PATH.
+Download Git from [https://git-scm.com/downloads](https://git-scm.com/downloads).

-#### a.
-Download and Run Install Script
+#### Download and Run Install Script

 1.  **Open your terminal** and navigate (`cd`) to your project's **root directory**.
 2.  **Download the appropriate script** for your operating system: